 With six guides, groups are kept small so that you may have the length and pace of ride you desire.
 Beginning riders have the chance to build skills and confidence while more experienced riders can find challenge and stimulation.
 Over the years, people of all ages have learned to ride at Elkhorn and many adults have continued to venture high into the mountains well into their senior years.
 (Children must be age 6 or older to ride, and there is a 250 lb. weight limit for all riders.)
 The Elkhorn herd of 120 head of horses includes brood mares, colts and saddle horses that vary in type and temperament to suit any rider – the right horse and saddle remain yours throughout your visit.
 Horses have been raised and trained here for years and we pride ourselves on having the variety that makes for fun and safety.

-Add Creative Flair to your week at no extra charge during a Workshop Week!
+Add creative flair and camaraderie to your week, at no extra charge

 Elkhorn Ranch has been continuously owned and operated by the Miller family since 1945, when Grace and Ernest Miller ventured south from Montana to find a sunny winter guest ranch location.
 They already operated an Elkhorn Ranch in the Gallatin Valley of Montana, and had teamed up with other pioneer dude ranchers to found the Dude Ranchers’ Association.